Learning Mentor Training Course

 - Recent experience and knowledge relevant to the context of the mentoring role (e.g. current industry standards).

-- It is desirable that candidates would have achieved a level 2 in math, English and ICT (equivalent to GCSE Grade C or above) prior to commencing their apprenticeship training.
-For those apprentices who are yet to achieve a level 2 in English, math and ICT will have the opportunity to complete these qualifications during their apprenticeship.
+- It is desirable that candidates would have achieved a level 2 in Maths and English (equivalent to GCSE Grade C or above) prior to commencing their apprenticeship training.
+For those apprentices who are yet to achieve a level 2 in Maths and English will have the opportunity to complete these qualifications during their apprenticeship.
 However, a level 2 must be achieved in these areas before they qualify for entry to their end-point assessment.

 During the duration of the apprenticeship your staff will develop a range of new knowledge, skills and behaviours which will add significant value to each apprentices overall learning, progress and development.
 Examples include: